arthur-wronski/crosschain-global-state/README.md

-# master-thesis
+# Orbitis
  A Global State Framework for Cross-Chain Smart Contracts